Danail57/Danail57/README.md

 **About me**

-Hi!
+Hello!
 My name is Danail.
 I am currently studying Python through various courses, including Python Basics, Fundamentals, Advanced topics, and Object-Oriented Programming.
 I am also exploring Data Science with Python.
 In addition, I am learning C++ and practicing Competitive Programming with C++.
 I solve different programming tasks on a daily basis and regularly upload educational content as part of my learning journey.